How would you know if you have a drinking problem?

 Needing more of a substance to cope with the effects of use the night before suggests that your usage has gone from a small problem to a much larger one.
 At this point, you may have developed a chemical or psychological dependence on the substance.

-Using more of a chemical to reduce to effects of the drug wearing off is the result of withdrawals.
+Using more of a chemical to reduce the effects of the drug wearing off is the result of withdrawals.
 All withdrawals do not include severe physical symptoms.
 Some withdrawal effects can be psychological like moodiness, depression or anxiety.

 Did you say yes to any of these questions?
 Does someone you care about exhibit these behaviors?
 Then it may be time for a change.